IFAFMultiLA/webapi/README.md

 - start all services for a first time
   - **note:** the first start of the "web" service may fail, since the database is initialized in parallel and may not be ready yet when "web" is started – simply starting the services as second time should solve the problem
-- when all services were started successfully, run `make migrate` to run the initial database migrations
 - alternatively, to manually control the docker services outside your IDE, use the commands specified in the Makefile:
   - `make create` to create the containers
   - `make up` to launch all services

+### Common set up steps for both options

+- when all services were started successfully, run `make migrate` to run the initial database migrations
+- run `make superuser` to create a backend admin user
-- the web application is then available under `http://0.0.0.0:8000`
+- the web application is then available under `http://localhost:8000`
-- a simple database administration web interface is then available under `http://0.0.0.0:8080`
+- a simple database administration web interface is then available under `http://localhost:8080`

 ## Deployment